 I don’t really miss Hollywood apartment life, but the only wild hybrids animals we ever ran into there were the occasional rats smashed to rice paper in the middle of Franklin Avenue.
 And that was just fine with me.
 But ever since we’ve been living in the GreenBerry TreeHouse, I’ve had to confront all kinds of creatures I probably could have gone my whole life without getting to know.
 Some are cute and furry.
 Some are small and spindly.
 Some of the more predatory ones have left piles of blood, feathers and unidentifiable body organs under the bird bath.
 All of them, Michael tells me, are more afraid of me than I am of them.
 He knows that’s not true, but since I’ve stopped drinking alcohol he hasn’t come up with a better method for keeping me subdued.

 Hey, why don’t we have a quick roll call of some of the new friends I’ve had up close and personal encounters with since we’ve come to the wildlife preserve known as the San Fernando Valley!
+But seriously I’m contacting Bigfoot Pest Control to get rid of them.
 Let’s see, there’s been…

 House Centipede, also known as “Fucking Hairy Pickle with Legs.”